-The video tutorial has the tabs included.
+The video tutorial has the tab included.
 The version of this theme is from Zelda Ocarina of Time.
 Follow the video and try to learn it little by little.
 Take a session, practice it, and add a bit extra when you feel comfortable with it.
 Then practice what you have with the new chords.
 Little by little you will become a pro and you are not even going to noticed you learned.
 And then you continue until the end.
 Also, DO IT SLOW WHEN STARTING TO LEARN IT!
 Many people forget this.
 Again, little by little.
 You can check other tabs on Ultimate Guitar and the tab songsterr from other video games.

-The Great Fairy Fountain tabs is possible to this arrangement which it has been my most successful video.
+This Great Fairy Fountain tabs is possible to this arrangement which it has been my most successful video.
 Zelda’s music has a sweet spot on my heart.
 The first time I recorded this video, it took me so much time to do it.
 But in the end, it was all worth it.
 It is the song that allowed me to express the way I wanted to the world.
 And it came out that way.
 I’m happy it did.
 After the video, many people asked me to do a tutorial, and I wasn’t planning to do it, but I guess the rest is history.

-Are you interested in other video game tabs?
+Are you interested in other video game tab?
 Then click this link to check my video game guitar collection.

 I hope this helps!